aws/s2n-tls/docs/DEVELOPMENT-GUIDE.md

 ## Error handling in s2n

 All s2n functions return -1 or NULL on error.
-Additionally s2n functions have a convention of taking a "const char **err" parameter as their last argument.
-On error, functions should point the *err pointer at a string explaining the error encountered.

 ## Basic safety routines